TrademarkTrademark

 No OpenTofu, no Terragrunt.
 HCP Terraform runs Terraform only.
 If your organization is hedging against the BSL license by adopting OpenTofu, or has teams standardized on Terragrunt, Terraform Cloud can't run those workloads at all.

 Concurrency and feature gates.
 Essentials caps concurrency at 3 runs, Standard at 10.
-Policy enforcement on lower tiers is limited to a single policy set with one mandatory policy.
-The features platform teams need for governance — SSO, audit logging, meaningful policy-as-code — push you up the tier ladder, which multiplies the per-resource rate.
+Policy enforcement on the Free tier is limited to a single policy set of up to five policies; connecting policy sets to a VCS repo or the API requires Standard or Premium.
+The features platform teams need for governance, like SSO, audit logging, and meaningful policy-as-code, push you up the tier ladder, and that multiplies the per-resource rate.

 None of this means Terraform Cloud is a bad product.
 It pioneered the category, and its native HashiCorp integration is still the tightest pure-Terraform experience.
 But the pricing model and the IaC lock-in are structural, not fixable with a discount.